cuzfrog/maila/README.md

 * Text content has been _de-escaped_, which means you can define whole text of the email like:

         I will be ok if there are spaces.
-        "If there is comma, I must be quoted."
+        "If there is delimiter(comma when csv), I must be quoted."
         "First line.\nSecond line."
         "This is just one line with a double quote: \" and a special sign: \\n."